yukaitung/lgdxrobot-docs/content/lgdxrobot2/ros2/extra-webots-docker.md

 python3 <path>/local_simulation_server.py
 ```

 6. Run the simulation in the container.
-When you run the simulation in the container, the Webots GUI will open automatically on your host machine.
+When the simulation is run in the container, the Webots GUI opens automatically on the host machine.